MatthewJA/Coffeequate/README.md

 - `.expand()` to naively expand a node.
 - `.simplify()` to naively simplify a node.
 - `.copy()` to return a copy of the node.
+- `.sub(substitutions)`, to substitute items in a dictionary into variables in the expressions.
 - `.equals(b)` to compare the node with some object b.
 - `.toMathML(equationID, expression=false, equality="0", topLevel=false)` to return a MathML string representing the expression.
 It takes some options:
 	- `equationID`: used to uniquely identify the expression if you so wish.